This blog may contain affiliate links. Read our disclosure policy for more info.

 It only takes 5 minutes to walk to the top of the Rockpile and although not flat, it’s an easy walk!

-The road to get to the parking lot is only open in the summer months, typically from the beginning of June to October depending on the weather and snowfall each year.
+As well, the road to get to Moraine Lake is only open in the summer months (for commercial traffic only), typically from the beginning of June to October depending on the weather and snowfall each year.

 14. Canoe on Moraine Lake